 Students, view organization information specific to students.

 Administrators, view organization information specific to administrators.

 Organizations behave like courses and contain tools that enable group members to communicate efficiently.
 You can post information, have discussions, and share documents.
+You can search for, filter, and favorite your organizations.
 Organizations can help broaden the scope of an institution's reach across subjects, time periods, and more.
 Groups that might use organizations include academic departments, study groups, and extra-curricular activities.